mlg-/book_clubbin_in_the_cloud/README.md

 #Debugging Deployment

 - Run `heroku logs --tail` to see the log for your app in realtime.
-This helps you asses if an error is occurring.
+This helps you assess if an error is occurring.
 - Make sure no errors popped up when you ran `git push heroku master`!
 Read the messages carefully and review the log from each deploy after it occurs.